amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

 Sorption_isotherms
 __________________

 The ``sorption_isotherms`` is an optional element for providing Kd models and molecular diffusion values for individual solutes.
 All non-reactive primaries or solutes should be listed under each material.
 Values of 0 indicate that the primary is not present/active in the current material.
 The available Kd models are `"linear`", `"langmuir`", and `"freundlich`".
 Different models and parameters are assigned per solute in sub-elements through attributes.
 The Kd and molecular diffusion parameters are specified in subelements.

+NOTE: Parameter for Kd models may be given either here or as the *global* reaction parameters in the thermodynamic database block.
+The material data overwrites any global data thus providing fine control of the soil properties.
+It is supported currently by the Amanzi geochemical engine.

 .. code-block:: xml